EQUIPP® FAQ

 - Who is PQS?

 - Pharmacy Quality Solutions (PQS), is the leading provider of performance management services between payers and providers so patients and members can receive the highest quality of care.
-PQS delivers the quality insights and guidance necessary to support its customers' efforts to optimize the quality of medication management and use for their Medicare, Medicaid and commercial populations.
-PQS connects medication use stakeholders to actionable, quality information in a consistent and reliable fashion, allowing them to move more quickly from measurement to improvement.
+PQS delivers the quality insights and guidance necessary to support its customers' efforts to optimize the quality of medication management and use for their Medicare, Medicaid, and commercial populations.
+PQS connects medication-use stakeholders to actionable, quality information consistently and reliably, allowing them to move more quickly from measurement to improvement.
 Its industry-leading platform, EQUIPP®, provides consistent and reliable measurement and reporting on key medication use quality measures, including addressing medication adherence, gaps in care, and patient safety.
-PQS provides measurement insights that are timely, actionable, and simply understood.

 - Where does the data come from?

 - PQS receives prescription claims and member eligibility details from health plans and PBMs.
-Therefore, claims that are not adjudicated through the patient’s insurance are not captured.
+Therefore, claims that are not adjudicated through the patient’s insurance are not captured (i.e. Cash or Discount Card).

 - How can my pharmacy use this information?